dineshdaultani/dineshdaultani.github.io/_pages/home.md

 - Filed 4 other patents on topics related to azimuth angle and screw inspection using drone images.
 <br /><br />

-## Research Projects at Polytechnique Montreal
+## Visiting Researcher at Polytechnique Montreal

 - **Efficient Neural Networks**: Design efficient neural network architectures based on binary neural networks and quantization to reduce the matmul operations in neural network under the supervision of Prof. [Jean Pierre David](https://scholar.google.com/citations?user=yVubPz4AAAAJ&hl=en).

-## Research Projects at Woven Planet
+## Data Scientist II at Woven Planet

 - **Scene Tags Classification**: Design and develop a production model for the classification of scenes for a wide variety of scenarios based on weather, road type, parking, road structures, traffic conditions, intersections, and so on with macro-f1: 0.65 and micro-f1:0.75 for around 100 classes.